Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 As I’ve written about before, the impacts of complex relational trauma can be vast and impactful on the individual who experiences it.

-Now, this doesn’t necessarily mean that an individual who experiences complex relational trauma in childhood will develop BPD, but it does mean that when someone is diagnosed with BPD, we can and should be curious about their childhood history of traumatic experiences and how this has shaped their responses to the world.
+This doesn’t necessarily mean that an individual who experiences complex relational trauma in childhood will develop BPD.
+But it does mean that when someone is diagnosed with BPD, we can and should be curious about their childhood history of traumatic experiences and how this has shaped their responses to the world.

 What do I mean by this?